IBMDeveloperBNL/hlfabric-lab/README.md

 }
 ```

 The `@Transaction()` method decorator is used to indicate that the function actually transacts on the blockchain.
 Functions that are only reading from the ledger have the decorator `@Transaction(false)`.
 Inside the function is checked whether a project pledge with the given pledgeId already exists.
-If not, a new project pledge asset is constructed based on the values from the input parameters.
+If not, a new project pledge asset is created based on the values from the input parameters.
 Next, the project pledge is converted to a buffer and submitted to the blockchain by calling `ctx.stub.putState`.
 Finally, a `pledgeEvent` object is created and an event is emitted to notify its listeners about the created project pledge.
 Now, have a close look at the other functions in `src/my-projectpledge-contract.ts` so that you understand the different transactions involved.

 The above transactions are always related to a given project pledge -- the asset.
 So, in our contract we have one main asset -- which is defined in `src/projectpledge.ts` -- and a supporting funding asset (`src/funding.ts`).
 Have a close look at both files.
 You'll see that they are both decorated with the `@Object()` method decorator and that they define the attributes (properties) of the asset.